nwhitehead/tinysoundfont-pybind/doc/source/guide.rst

 .. include:: note_fluidr3.rstinc

+.. include:: note_1080.rstinc

 Filter MIDI Events
 ^^^^^^^^^^^^^^^^^^

 This example plays a MIDI file using the example SoundFont.
-It filters the MIDI instrument changes in the multi-channel song to only use preset `0` for all channels to allow us to use the example organ SoundFont.
+It filters the MIDI instrument changes in the multi-channel song to only use preset `0` for all channels to allow us to use the example piano SoundFont.

 .. literalinclude:: ../../test/example_midi_filter.py

+.. include:: note_piano.rstinc

+.. include:: note_1080.rstinc

 Drum Sounds
 ^^^^^^^^^^^

 The General MIDI convention is that drum events happens on channel 10.
 You can set any channel to be a drum kit channel using :meth:`Synth.program_select` or :meth:`Synth.program_change`.
-A drum kit channel maps different drum instruments to each MIDI key of the channel.
+A drum kit channel maps each MIDI key of the channel to different drum instruments.
 For example key `36` is a bass drum and `56` is a cowbell.

 This example plays a short drum pattern.

 .. literalinclude:: ../../test/example_drums.py

 .. include:: note_fluidr3.rstinc

+.. include:: note_drum_midi.rstinc